 Key Features of MyInvois Portal:

-3. Integration: The portal supports Application Programming Interfaces (APIs), enabling seamless integration with business ERP systems.
-This integration facilitates the automatic transmission of invoices from business systems to the MyInvois Portal, streamlining the invoicing process and reducing manual data entry.
+Integration: The portal supports Application Programming Interfaces (APIs), enabling seamless integration with business ERP systems.
+This API integration in Malaysia facilitates the automatic transmission of invoices from business systems to the MyInvois Portal, streamlining the invoicing process and reducing manual data entry.

 The MyInvois Portal represents a significant step towards digital transformation in Malaysia’s tax administration, providing a robust platform for efficient and compliant e-invoicing.

-Who Will Be Required to Comply with the E-Invoicing Requirements?
+Who Will Be Required to Comply for E-Invoicing in Malaysia?

 The e-invoicing mandate in Malaysia applies to all taxpayers engaged in commercial activities within the country.
 This includes both businesses and specific non-business transactions.
 Here are the categories of entities required to comply with e-invoicing requirements: